Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To choose
     - Fewer students are **opting for** math classes.
-    - We finally opted for wood finish.
+    - We finally opted for a wood finish.

+## Outweigh

+- To be more important or valuable than something
+    - The benefits of the scheme outweigh the disadvantages.

-## Oversee
+## Oversee ⭐

 - To manage, supervise
     - These women oversee all aspects of wool production.